 since the identity is the only operator that commutes with all unitary operations (Schur's lemma).
 It follows then that the superchannel $C_\tau:= S_\tau+F_\tau$ respects the conditions of a parallel delayed input-state protocol. \end{proof}

-\begin{lemma} For every delayed input-state parallel protocol transforming $k$ uses of a general unitary operation $\map{U_d}$ into its transpose $\map{U_d^T}$ with a constant success probability $p$ that is independent of $\map{U_d}$, there exists a probabilistic unitary learning protocol that with a success probability $p$.
+\begin{lemma} For every delayed input-state parallel protocol transforming $k$ uses of a general unitary operation $\map{U_d}$ into its transpose $\map{U_d^T}$ with success probability $p$ that is independent of $\map{U_d}$, there exists a probabilistic unitary learning protocol with a success probability $p$.

-Conversely, for every probabilistic unitary learning protocol with a constant success with probability $p$, there exists delayed input-state parallel protocol transforming $k$ uses of a general unitary operation $\map{U_d}$ into its transpose $\map{U_d^T}$ with a constant success probability $p$. \end{lemma} \begin{proof} We start by showing how one can adapt a parallel protocol transforming $k$ uses of a general unitary operation $\map{U_d}$ into its transpose $\map{U_d^T}$ into a unitary learning one with the same success probability.
+Conversely, for every probabilistic unitary learning protocol with a success with probability $p$ that is independent of $\map{U_d}$, there exists a delayed input-state parallel protocol transforming $k$ uses of a general unitary operation $\map{U_d}$ into its transpose $\map{U_d^T}$ with a constant success probability $p$. \end{lemma} \begin{proof} We start by showing how one can adapt a parallel protocol transforming $k$ uses of a general unitary operation $\map{U_d}$ into its transpose $\map{U_d^T}$ into a unitary learning one with the same success probability.

-Let $S$ be the Choi operator of the superinstrument element associated to success and $F$ Let $S$ be the Choi operator of the superinstrument element associated to failure.
+Let $S$ be the Choi operator of the superinstrument element associated to success and $F$ be the Choi operator of the superinstrument element associated to failure.
 Superinstrument element $S$ transforms $k$ copies of $\map{U_d}$ into $\map{U_d^{T}}$ with probability $p$, \ie,

-Lemma \ref{theo:parallel_trans=delay} states that this protocol can be converted to have a delayed input-state and without lost of generality, the superchannel $C=S+F$ respects the commutation relation for every unitary operations $A,B\in SU(d)$.
+Lemma \ref{theo:parallel_trans=delay} states that this protocol can be converted to have a delayed input-state and without lost of generality, the superchannel $C=S+F$ respects the commutation relation for every pair of unitary operations $A,B\in SU(d)$.

 When a Choi operator $C$ represents a delayed input-state protocol, the operator $C_\mathcal{I}:= \tr_{\mathcal{I}_0\O\O_0} C$ is proportional to the reduced state $\tr_\mathcal{A} \left( \phi_E\right)$ of the state $\phi_E\in L(\mathcal{I}\otimes \mathcal{A})$ prepared by Alice before the use of the input-operations \footnote{See Fig.\,\ref{fig:delayed} for a pictorial illustration for the case $k=1$.
 Let $\phi_{E} \in L(\mathcal{H}_2\otimes \H_A) $ be the state created by the encoder of the delayed input-state protocol of Fig.\,\ref{fig:delayed}.
 In this case, $C_2:=\tr_{134}C$ is proportional the reduced state $\tr_\mathcal{A} \phi_{E}$.}.
 From the commutation relation in Eq.\,\eqref{eq:schur_trans}, we see that $C_\mathcal{I}$ respects